Fellowship Alumni

 Elizabeth Bluemink spent more than a decade covering environmental and natural resource issues for newspapers in Alaska and the Lower 48 before transitioning to communication roles at Alaska agencies and organizations.
 Since 2019, she has worked in communications for Calista Corporation, which manages land and natural resources for the Alaska Native people of the Yukon Kuskokwim Region.
 In 2021, she began a two-year term as president of the non-profit Alaska Native Plant Society.
 Before 2019, she was the communications director for the Alaska Department of Natural Resources (2011-2018), following stints as business reporter for the Anchorage Daily News, covering oil, mining, and Native corporations (2006-2011) and reporting on logging, fishing, and mining for the Juneau Empire (2004-2006).
 In 2011, she won the Society of Environmental Journalists' David Stolberg Meritorious Service Award, after many years of volunteering for the organization on SEJournal and First Amendment issues.
 She won Alaska Press Club awards for her environmental stories in 2004, 2005, and 2008.
 She also has worked in the past as the environment reporter for The Pensacola (Fla.)
 News Journal, where she wrote about health concerns, Superfund sites, air pollution, and a paper plant.
 Bluemink previously worked for The Anniston (Ala.)
 Star where she broke a number of stories on PCB, lead and mercury contamination by the Monsanto Corporation in Anniston, and reported on the multi-million-dollar litigation against the company.
 She has a bachelor's degree in English from the University of Virginia.
 Bluemink may be reached at ebluemink@yahoo.com.

 After one year as a reporter with the Goldsboro News-Argus in North Carolina, Flesher joined the AP in Raleigh, where he covered state government and politics.
 He spent nearly three years with AP’s Washington bureau before transferring to Traverse City in 1992.
 He was named AP's Michigan Staffer of the Year in 1995 and a Great Lakes Environmental Issues Fellow at the Michigan State University School of Journalism in 1997.
-He has been awarded more than a dozen fellowships from the Institute for Journalism and Natural Resources.
+He was awarded more than a dozen fellowships from the Institute for Journalism and Natural Resources.
 Flesher has a bachelor's degree in English from North Carolina State University.
-He can be reached at jflesher@ap.org or jeflesher@yahoo.com.
+He can be reached at jeflesher@yahoo.com or jeflesher@gmail.com.

 Douglas MacPherson is a veteran public radio reporter.
 He currently lives in Cape Neddick, Maine.
 He served eight years as a reporter for New Hampshire Public Radio in Concord where he specialized in science and natural resource issues.
 His stories appeared on NPR's "Morning Edition," "All Things Considered" and "Weekend Edition," and Public Radio International's "Marketplace."
 Doug started in radio at NPR's Boston affiliate, WBUR.
 He holds a bachelor's degree is in literary studies from Middlebury College in Vermont.
 Doug can be reached at douglasjmacpherson@gmail.com.